zjcz/flutter-bin-reminder/README.md

 This sample application uses features such as local database storage, CRUD management, background services, navigation and unit testing.

 Note: The application has only been tested on Android.

+I have written a [Blog Post](https://jonclarke.dev/bin-reminder-application.html) about the development of this application.

 ## 🔃 How It Works
 The user enters details of their bin, and the next collection date.
 This uses a standard listview